 Whole structure XML and XML based languages built on tags.

 XML - declaration is not a tag.
 It used for transmission meta-data of document.

 - version :

 Сorrect design rules

-For an XML document to be correct it next conditions must be fulfilled:
+For an XML document to be correct it the following conditions must be fulfilled:

-- Document must be a conforming to all of XML syntax rules.
+- Document must conform to all XML syntax rules.

-- Document must be to conform to semantic rules which are usually set in an XML schema or a DTD (Document Type Definition).
+- Document must conform to semantic rules, which are usually set in an XML schema or a DTD (Document Type Definition).